Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 For some reason, perhaps because Jamaica is an island, people tend to think it is a small island that you could get to almost any area of the island within a few minutes.

-Not so.
 Jamaica is the 160th largest country in the world.
 It is a large island country of 4411 square miles – about the size of the state of Connecticut.

-Think about it.
 No one would boycott a whole state if there were a few areas where there were problems.

 It’s the same way the whole island of Jamaica should not be painted with one brush.